OH6AD/koolitutka/README.md

 3. Edit `config.sh` and set repository path and Matrix credentials correctly
 4. Run `koolitutka` periodically from systemd timer or crontab

-The callsign repository is updated once a day at 06:04 EEST.
+The callsign repository is updated once a day at 06:04 on Europe/Helsinki.